butlerem/viewspot/README.md

 Clone the repository to your local machine.
 Install the necessary dependencies with npm install.
 Start the application with npm start.
 The app will be available at localhost:3000.

-## Contribution

-Lookout AI is open for contributions.
-Please submit a pull request or open an issue to discuss your ideas.